-· Digital gender gap
+Digital gender gap

-'What relevance should policy-makers attribute to the policy dimension "digital gender gap" in their countries?' points is the average score given for this policy dimension.
+'What relevance should policy-makers attribute to the policy dimension "digital gender gap" in their countries?'

 Access to the internet has tremendous potential to improve living conditions, especially for women.
 However, there is a danger that economic and socio-cultural factors will prevent these opportunities from being used.